Selecting and Using Pine Needles for Basket Making

 If gathering pine needles in a public park, ensure that needles are not on or near walkways.
 Needles from these areas may have been stepped on and broken.

 Needles can be gathered while still green, or brown needles can be removed from stems and branches.
 It is preferable to collect a generous supply of needles to allow for discards (needles that are broken, are too small, are missing one needle or are simply too fragile).

 Pine needles should be placed in warm water and the water gently swirled to remove any dirt and debris.
+It is important to handle needles gently, so that they don't snap.
 Rinse needles a couple of times until water runs clear.

 Some basket makers soak their pine needles in warm soapy water to further clean them or add bleach to counter black spots.
 (If bleach has been used, make sure that needles are rinsed well, prior to handling them).

 Needles can be laid out on a towel to air-dry.
 Sun-dry needles for a bleached look; shade-dry needles to retain greenish color.

 If you've opted to store your needles, these can be laid flat in a rectangular container or sorted to length and tied in bundles.
 The idea is to store them in such a way that retrieving needles doesn't cause breakage.
 A jumble of needles in a bag isn't the best scenario.